deividasstr/dynamic-feature-double-broadcast-issue-sample/README.markdown

 3. Click `START KOTLIN FEATURE`
 4. Click `SEND BROADCAST`.
 The sending even is logged followed by 2 receiving events.

-The receiver is called 'CustomBroadcastReceiver' and the event is triggered in `KotlinSampleActivity`.
+The receiver is called `CustomBroadcastReceiver` and the event is triggered in `KotlinSampleActivity`.